Steven J. Macias

 Professor Macias received his undergraduate degree from Stanford University and graduate degrees in law and history from the University of California, Berkeley.
 He also studied law in the UK at University College London where he received his LL.M. in Legal Theory and History.

 Professor Macias’s primary research centers on the history of legal thought in the early American republic.
-His book manuscript, Legal Science in the Early Republic: The Origins of American Legal Thought and Education, will be published by Lexington/Rowman & Littlefield.
+His book, Legal Science in the Early Republic: The Origins of American Legal Thought and Education, was published by Lexington/Rowman & Littlefield in 2016.
 Future historical research will extend to an examination of legal thought in the second half of the nineteenth century.

 Additionally, Professor Macias also researches and publishes on the application of critical theory to contemporary issues of sexuality, gender, and family law.